microsoft/r-server-fraud-detection/Typical.md

 <div class="cig">
 <p/><p>
-This step has already been done on your deployed Azure AI Gallery VM.
+This step has already been done on the VM deployed using the 'Deploy to Azure' button on the <a href="START_HERE.html">Quick Start page</a>.
 </p>
 </div>